The G-invariant graph Laplacian: Abstract

 \section{Abstract}

 Graph Laplacian based algorithms for data lying on a manifold have been proven effective for tasks such as dimensionality reduction, clustering, and denoising.
-In this work, we consider data sets whose data points not only lie on a manifold, but are also closed under the action of a continuous group.
-An example of such a data set is volumes that lie on a low dimensional manifold, where each volume may be rotated in three-dimensional space.
-We introduce the $G$-invariant graph Laplacian that generalizes the graph Laplacian by accounting for the action of the group on the data set.
-We show that like the standard graph Laplacian, the $G$-invariant graph Laplacian converges to the Laplace-Beltrami operator on the data manifold, but with a significantly improved convergence rate.
-Furthermore, we show that the eigenfunctions of the $G$-invariant graph Laplacian admit the form of tensor products between the group elements and eigenvectors of certain matrices, which can be computed efficiently using FFT-type algorithms.
-We demonstrate our construction and its advantages on the problem of filtering data on a noisy manifold closed under the action of the special unitary group $SU(2)$.
+In this work, we consider data sets whose data points lie on a manifold that is closed under the action of a known unitary matrix Lie group~$G$.
+We propose to construct the graph Laplacian by incorporating the distances between all the pairs of points generated by the action of~$G$ on the data set.
+We deem the latter construction the~``$G$-invariant Graph Laplacian'' ($G$-GL).
+We show that the $G$-GL converges to the Laplace-Beltrami operator on the data manifold, while enjoying a significantly improved convergence rate compared to the standard graph Laplacian which only utilizes the distances between the points in the given data set.
+Furthermore, we show that the $G$-GL admits a set of eigenfunctions that have the form of certain products between the group elements and eigenvectors of certain matrices, which can be estimated from the data efficiently using FFT-type algorithms.
+We demonstrate our construction and its advantages on the problem of filtering data on a noisy manifold closed under the action of the special unitary group~$SU(2)$.